 Risk and risk mitigation.
 Although it is conceivable that there may be psychological risks to participating in surveys or interviews, or situational risks where awareness that someone was surveyed or interviewed poses a risk, the assumption for this category is that the potential risks are largely informational.
 It is reasonable to expect that individuals will understand that actively providing responses to educational tests, surveys, or interview procedures constitutes agreement to participate and that the risks associated with their participation are related to disclosure of the information they provide.
 Thus, the most important role the IRB (or other determination body) might play in reducing potential harm is to ensure appropriate privacy and confidentiality safeguards.

 Limited IRB review.
-For details see SOP Limited IRB Review.
+For details review the section on limited IRB review below.

 Protected and vulnerable populations.
 There are no restrictions on the involvement of pregnant women.
-Research in this category must comply with the general restriction on the involvement of prisoners (see General Exclusions from Exemptions).
+Research in this category must comply with the general restriction on the involvement of prisoners (General Exclusions from Exemptions).
 Children may not be involved in this category as described above.